jep-project/jep/protocol.md

       ...
     }

-In contrast to message identifiers, type identifiers don't show up in the actual JSON representation.
+In contrast to message identifiers, type identifiers don't show up in the actual msgpack objects.
 Instead the type is implied by the corresponding property declaration.

-If a message makes use of the binary data part, this is indicated by the special keyword "binary" used within the curly braces:

-    message <message identifier> {
-      ...
-      binary
-    }

-As an example, consider the following declaration:

-    message FoodOrder {

-    }

-    type

 ## Backend Startup